Speedy postpartum recovery?

 But where there’s a challenge, there’s a solution.
 Specifically designed tools can actually do your Kegels for you, targeting the correct muscles for the right amount of time.
 Not only does this strengthen your pelvic floor and better support your pelvic organs, but it also tightens up the vaginal area, which can lead to better sex and a decreased risk of bladder leakage.

-However, most of these tools require vaginal insertion, which is a postnatal no-no. Fortunately, there’s an effective device you can use externally.
-ELITONE is the only device cleared by the FDA for use as early as 6 weeks postpartum.
-Designed by a woman, ELITONE is worn under your clothes, much like a pad, and uses disposable GelPads to deliver gentle stimulation to contract your pelvic floor muscles.
-Just put it on, get dressed, and go about your day; ELITONE turns off automatically after a short session.
-You don’t need a prescription, and ELITONE is covered by some insurance plans.
+However, most of these tools require vaginal insertion, which is a postpartum no-no. Fortunately, there’s an effective device you can use externally.
+Elitone is the only device cleared by the FDA for use as early as 6 weeks postpartum.
+Designed by a woman, Elitone is worn under your clothes, much like a pad, and uses disposable GelPads to deliver gentle stimulation to contract your pelvic floor muscles.
+Just put it on, get dressed, and go about your day; Elitone turns off automatically after a short session.
+You don’t need a prescription, and Elitone is covered by some insurance plans.

 What to expect at your 6-week postpartum checkup?

 If 6 weeks after birth, you are not feeling back to normal, your postpartum 6-week checkup is mom’s opportunity to get answers.
 For new moms, this postpartum checkup can be reassuring or make you anxious if you are still store and recovering from giving birth.
 Knowing what to expect can help ease your fears.